 Our #CelebrateEssex Twitter competition is celebrating the valued female presence in local grassroots football throughout this month by inviting nominations for the ‘Footie Mum’ category until Wednesday 10th March.

-The monthly competition recognises the unpaid efforts of grassroots volunteer legends, and this month’s category has been specifically scheduled to coincide with International Women’s Day (Sunday 8th March) and Mother’s Day (Sunday 22nd March).
-Once nominations close, the contest will then reach the voting stage on Twitter.
+The monthly competition, organised via the @EssexCountyFA account, recognises the unpaid efforts of grassroots volunteer legends, and the latest celebration has been specifically scheduled to coincide with International Women’s Day (Monday 8th March) and Mother’s Day (Sunday 14th March).
+Once nominations close, the contest will reach the voting stage on Twitter.

-Volunteers are the lifeblood of grassroots football, putting in countless hours of their time so others can enjoy playing.
-The game needs more helpers, but it also needs to retain and recognise those already involved.
-Through this monthly Twitter competition, #CelebrateEssex aims to do just that, promoting ten different roles throughout the year.
+Volunteers are the lifeblood of grassroots football, putting in countless hours of their time so others can enjoy playing the game.
+Football needs more helpers, but it also needs to retain and recognise those already involved.
+Through this regular Twitter activity, #CelebrateEssex aims to do just that, promoting ten different roles throughout the year.

 Stage One: Make Your Nomination on Twitter

-“I nominate [Insert Name or Twitter Username] from [Insert Club/Team or Twitter Username] as the @EssexCountyFA #CelebrateEssex Footie Mum winner because…”
+“I nominate [Insert Name or Twitter Username] from [Insert Club/Team or Twitter Username] as @EssexCountyFA #CelebrateEssex Footie Mum because…”

 State why your nominee should be the winner and be as descriptive as you can in 280 characters!
 It’s important to use the #CelebrateEssex hashtag to ensure your entry is registered.